-These are products specially designed to raise the octane rating of your fuel in order to generate more power and enhance the burning efficiency.
+These fuel additives are specially designed to raise the octane rating of your fuel in order to generate more power and enhance the burning efficiency.
 However, this is not for every application or vehicle.
-Often times adding an octane booster to a vehicle that doesn't require it will do absolutely nothing to increase performance and in some rare cases, may even hurt performance.
+Often times adding an octane booster to a vehicle that doesn't require it will do absolutely nothing, Performance won't be increased and in some rare cases, it may even reduce it.

 This increase in burning efficiency translates into less fuel needed to generate the same power... a perk that can be used either to gain more efficiency or simply just to gain more power.
 It all depends on the driving style (and vehicle) adopted after the octane booster is added.
 Again, some engines produce the same power with for without and octane booster.

-A simple engine with an old carburetor might not deliver you any enhancements while a modern turbo charged engine can yield important performance improvements.
+A simple engine with an old carburetor might not deliver you any enhancements .
+However a modern turbo charged engine can yield important performance improvements.

-It should be kept in mind that price equals quality in this realm as some products that claim 3.0 RON (research octane number) increase will only generate a 0.3 RON which is rather deceptive.
-RON rating or Research Octane Number rating is the Octane Number that denotes its resistance to detonation or an easy way to think of it as the fuels 'anti-knock' quality or pre-ignition resistance.
+It should be kept in mind that price equals quality in this realm.
+Some products that claim 3.0 RON (research octane number) increase will only generate a 0.3 RON which is rather deceptive.
+RON rating or Research Octane Number rating is the Octane Number that denotes its resistance to detonation.
+An easier way to think of it is " the fuels 'anti-knock' quality or pre-ignition resistance".

 If you're rocking a more classic high performance engine with a carburetor and standard to high compression, you should definitely fine tune the engine on a dyno to run with more aggressive timing and a higher boost on the turbocharger to take full advantage of octane boosters.
 Otherwise, to each his own as only real world testing with all the different possibilities of power combinations and tuning will determine the need and quality of octane boosters.

-As the name implies, this type of fuel additive falls under the form of a pill.
+As the name implies, these types of fuel additives falls under the form of a pill.
 This creates a straight forward medium for all people to use in order to save some money and/or gain efficiency on fuel consumption.

 Solid vs Liquid?

-Convenience, no mess combined with a small storage space are among the top reasons enlisted by all the people that use Fuel Pills as their fuel additive of choice.
+Convenience, no mess and small storage space needed !
+These are the top reasons enlisted by all the people that use Fuel Pills as their fuel additive of choice.

 With dosage formulas such as 1 pill for every 15 gallons of fuel added... it's pretty understandable why people prefer this over trying to dose exactly a specific quantity into the fuel tank while at the gas pump.